DataScientest-Studio/Aerobot/README.md

 - Ioannis STASINOPOULOS ([GitHub](https://github.com/Cochonaki)) / [LinkedIn](https://www.linkedin.com/in/ioannis-stasinopoulos/))

 You can browse and run the [notebooks](./notebooks).
-You will need to install the dependencies (in a dedicated environment) :
+You will need to install the dependencies (in a dedicated environment) with:

 ```
 pip install -r requirements.txt